The deadline for applications is September 13, 2019

-No, anyone can apply for investment as long as they have a concept/innovation which is relevant to UK agriculture.
+No, individuals can apply as long as they have a concept/innovation which is relevant to UK agriculture

-AgriBriefing Agriculture are looking to invest in technology based concepts and start-ups in UK agriculture.
+Any start-up business with a technology-based concept in UK agriculture.
 Applicants should have a credible and feasible business or business plan.
 Products should be technically proven – with either a prototype or as a working product.
-Ideally applicants should have a clear roadmap to a profitable operation of the concept.
+Ideally, applicants should have a clear roadmap to a profitable operation of the concept.

-It is not necessary to submit a business plan initially but if you have one it is recommended that you append it as it might assist with your application.
-A business plan will be required at the final stages (see Q13).
+It is not necessary to submit a business plan initially but, if you have one, it is recommended you append it as it might further support your application.
+All finalists will be asked to provide a business plan.

 The pitch should not exceed 5 minutes and will be followed by a Q&A session with the panel.

-The panel will meet in early October to agree a shortlist of entrepreneurs.
-Candidates will then be interviewed by telephone on October 14 to agree the finalists.
-Those entrepreneurs will be invited to the premises of Farm491 in Cirencester on December 4 to present their idea/concept to the panel.
+Once the closing date for entries pass, the panel will meet to agree a shortlist of entrepreneurs.
+Successful candidates will be invited to Farm491 in Cirencester on November 21 to present their concept/business to the panel.